 - An inbox section in your task / project management software

 - A physical, paper inbox (one for home and work)

 - Email inbox

-Then make sure to check and process these inboxes on a regular basis to keep yourself at “inbox zero.”
+Then make sure to check and process these inboxes on a regular basis.

 You are only as good as your tools.
 Even though you have some good software and systems in place to support your productivity efforts, without solid working knowledge of you OS of choice (whether it’s Windows, Mac, Linux, or some other weird thing), you will always be losing time when trying to get things done.

 10. Start to journal